rems-project/rmem/README.md

 ## Building and running rmem with command-line interface

-1. Make sure OCaml, ocamlbuild, ocamlfind, and opam are installed.
+1. Make sure the GMP library, Z3, OCaml, ocamlbuild, ocamlfind, opam, and menhir are installed.

-2. Run `make fetch_external_deps` to install the opam packages rmem depends on.
+2. Run `ulimit -s unlimited; make fetch_external_deps` to install the opam packages rmem depends on.
+(The `ulimit` part is to work around the problem of the OCaml compiler running out of memory when processing the ISA semantics.)

 3. Run `make MODE=opt`.
 This will download and build Lem, Sail (in versions 1 and 2), ott, and Linksem, fetch the Sail ISA models, and build a native rmem OCaml binary.
 Alternatively run `make MODE=debug` for an OCaml bytecode version.
 To build rmem for only a specific ISA, for instance AArch64, run `make rmem MODE=opt ISA=AArch64`.
 For additional information and build options see `make help`.

 4. Finally run `rmem --help` for information on how to run rmem and the available options.